-Cascadia is a term that is many things to many people.
+Cascadia is a term that means many things to different people.

 Firstly, it is a bioregion that defines the Pacific Northwest of the United States and Canada, incorporating British Columbia, Washington, Oregon, parts of Idaho, southern Alaska and northern California, and in many ways is geographically, culturally, economically and environmentally distinct from surrounding regions.
 It is a place in the world with unique flora and fauna, topography, geology and is comprised of a interconnected ecosystems and watersheds.